arifhossen-dev/OsthirCarouselChart/README.md

-# Osthir Carousel and PiChart using chartjs
+# Osthir Carousel and PieChart using chartjs